 Even though it was winter and the altitudes throughout Mexico were quite high, it was not cold.
 Just cool enough to be pleasant.

 Dave made note of a man who followed us around and accosted us women.
 It was not the last time that such a thing happened.
 We were lucky to have Dave along as our "protector."

 I don't recall anymore why our focus was almost completely on pre-Columbian monuments.
 Many of the cities we visited have notable Spanish colonial neighborhoods and buildings, but we visited few of them.
 It probably had a lot to do with time limits – you can only do so much.

 Their primary god was Quetzalcóatl – the plumed serpent.
-When I was in college one of my roommates, who majored in Spanish, hung a mask of Quetzalcóatl in our dorm room.
+When I was in college, one of my roommates, a Spanish major, hung a mask of Quetzalcóatl in our dorm room.
 While here I thought of her.
 She later became a missionary to South America.

 Close by our picnic location was this nasty little cholla.
 Those spines are lethal.
 Some varieties, known as "jumping" cholla, can shed segments that latch on to your clothes or quivering flesh.